lzk23/VSP_by_Benders/README.md

 ![x](./fig/Fig1.png)

-3. In visual studo, you start the program.
-The Form as the follows you can see.
+3. When the program has run, the Form as the follows you can see.
 Click the button the red arrow points to.

 ![x](./fig/Fig2.png)